 This page is about my

 notarial practice and what you should expect if you request my

 - My overriding duty is

 to ensure, to the

-extent that is reasonably possible, the integrity of the transaction.
+extent that is reasonably possible, the integrity of the document or

 Individuals, institutions, courts and governments throughout